ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-Kubernetes-With-Prometheus.md

 TODO

-# The rise of Prometheus
+# The Rise of Prometheus

-As with most great technologies, there is always a great story hiding behind these gems.
+As with most great technologies, there is usually a great story hiding behind them.
-Technology is created to provide an answer to a certain question.
 Nothing is different with Prometheus.
 Incubated at [SoundCloud](https://soundcloud.com/),
 which is _the_ social platform for sharing sounds and music,